bmc-cs-software-analysis/383/labs/Lab05.md

 In this lab, you will explore Search Based Test Generation with Genetic Algorithms using EvoSuite.
 Similar to Lab4, you will run EvoSuite on a real-world bug in the Defects4j benchmark.

+## Part 0 - Make sure you have the correct java version!
+On goldengate, running EvoSuite may result in an error if you are not using the correct version of java.
+To switch java versions locally, download and install sdkman: `curl -s "https://get.sdkman.io" | bash`
+Next run
+1. `source "~/.sdkman/bin/sdkman-init.sh"`
+2. `sdk install java 11.0.11-open`
+3. `sdk use java 11.0.11-open`
+4. verify the java version is switched by running `java --version`

 ## Part 1 - EvoSuite on a small example

 In this part, you will run EvoSuite to generate regression tests on a `BankAccount` class.